g0dswisdom/Sunglassed-Fellow/README.md

 # Sunglassed-Fellow
-A discord bot in nodejs
+A cool Discord bot created in Node.JS that focuses on fun commands.

+Currently in development